 Publication Ethics and Malpractice Policy

-A Statement of professional ethical codes is a statement of the ethical codes of all parties involved in the process of publication of this scientific journal (Editors, Peer-reviewers, and Authors).
-In general, the publication ethics of the Jurnal Riset Biologi dan Aplikasinya (JRBA) refers to the Committee on Publication Ethics (COPE) about Best Practice Guidelines for Journal Editor and Peraturan Kepala LIPI Nomor 5 Tahun 2014 about the Ethical Codes of Scientific Publication.
+Statement of professional ethical codes is a statement of the ethical codes of all parties involved in the process of publication of this scientific journal (Editors, Peer-reviewers, and Authors).
+In general, the publication ethics of the AKRUAL: Jurnal Akuntansi refers to the Committee on Publication Ethics (COPE) about Best Practice Guidelines for Journal Editor and Peraturan Kepala LIPI Nomor 5 Tahun 2014 about the Ethical Codes of Scientific Publication.
 Essentially, the code of ethics itself upholds three values of ethics in publications, namely:

 - Neutrality (free from conflicts of interest in public management),

 - Justice (giving the right of authorship to the beneficiary as the author), and

 - Honesty (free from duplication, fabrication, falsification, and plagiarism (DF2P) in the publication.

 The editor is responsible for deciding which of the articles submitted to the journal should be published.
 The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor may confer with other editors or reviewers in making this decision.